AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

     -   Download the required resources,zip file for this hack.
 The location will be given to you by your coach.
 You should do this in Azure Cloud Shell or in an Mac/Linux/WSL environment which has the Azure CLI installed.

 -  Step 2:
     -  Decide if you want to run this hackathon on your in Azure cloud shell.
 The cloud shell has the pre-requisites toolset installed - AZ cli and PostgreSQL and MySQL CLI client.
+If you run in cloud shell, upload the Resources.zip file to cloud shell.

     -  Alternately, if you have WSL on Windows or any unix shell, or a Mac you can run it from your computer too.
 In that case please make sure you have Azure CLI installed.